HypeCrazed/Oasis/README.md

 You will need to download the old versions of the game using the Steam console.

 ## [Download the latest release](https://github.com/HypeCrazed/Oasis/releases/download/v1.0/Oasis.v1.0.zip)

+## IMPORTANT: Make sure the game path you set in the launcher contains the Recroom_Release.exe file!